 Over the years, the Council has organised a number of bespoke training courses, seminars, and visits to logistical sites such as ports and airports.
 These visits are tailored to shippers’ requirements, and allow them to not only gain valuable firsthand industrial knowledge, but keep abreast of the latest developments within the region.

 Certificate in Shipping and Logistics Course

-The aim was to provide industry practitioners and new entrants with a comprehensive training programme that covered the basics of shipping and logistics operations.
-This also allowed them to build an academic progression path for practitioners to achieve higher academic and professional qualifications.
+The aim was to provide industry practitioners and new entrants with a comprehensive training programme that covers the basics of shipping and logistics operations.
+This also allows them to build a path of academic progression for practitioners, and go on to achieve higher academic and professional qualifications.